SylviaRemington/intro-to-mongoose-lab/README.md

 - File	   &     What it Does
 - app.js	 -       Main program: shows menu, takes input, runs actions
 - customer.js	-    Defines what a customer is (name, age)
-- .env	   -     Stores your MongoDB connection info
+- .env	   -     Stores MongoDB connection info

 Your CRM (Customer Relationship Management) application is a simple program that lets you manage customer information through a text-based menu in the terminal.
 Imagine it like a digital notebook for keeping track of customers’ names and ages.
 You’ll use a tool called MongoDB to store this information safely, like a filing cabinet, and Node.js to run the program on your computer.
 The program will ask you what you want to do—add a new customer, look at all customers, change a customer’s details, delete a customer, or quit—and